daodaozhai/thesis-template/README.md

 thesis-template
 ===============

-This repository contains a simple template to start with a scientific paper of a thesis using Markdown for markup and Pandoc document converter.
+This repository contains a simple template to start with a scientific paper or a thesis using Markdown for markup and Pandoc document converter.
 Stop going through the pain of MS Word versioning, collaborative work and formatting.

 ## Requirements